| Instructions for Authors

 Lasjaunias PL, Berenstein A, Ter Burgge KG.
-Surgical neuroangiography: Clinical vascular anatomy and variations, 2nd ed.
-Heidelberg: Springer, 2001;1-72
+Surgical neuroangiogrphy: Clinical vascular anatomy and variations, 2nd ed.
+Springer; 2001

 Chapter in a book

 - For tables, Arabic numerals should be employed.
-The title of the table should be clearly stated in the form of a paragraph or sentence.
-The first letters of nouns and adjectives should be capitalized.
+The title of the table should be clearly stated in the form of a phrase or clause short descriptive title.

 - Tables are to be numbered in the order in which they are cited in the text.